linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 ```
 Then, in the Hercules emulator:
 ```
-ipl vmlinux.ins
+ipl 2-linux-demo/vmlinux.ins
 ```
 The above will boot, but then kernel panic, since no root file system
 was provided.
-See the [linux-demo README](./2-linux-demo/README.md) for
+See the [2-linux-demo README](./2-linux-demo/README.md) for
 details on creating a basic file system.

 ## (optional) Build and run the init demo